run2780/AWS-Projects/Build a Virtual Private Cloud/Readme.md

 Because of the elevated privileges associated with the root account, AWS strongly advises against using it for routine tasks.
 If compromised, the root user could expose the entire account to significant risk.
 A more secure approach is to create dedicated IAM users with only the permissions required for their specific responsibilities.
 This principle of least privilege ensures tighter control, minimizes potential vulnerabilities, and enhances overall account security.

 ##### How VPCs work?

-A VPC (Virtual Private Cloud) is like your own private space inside AWS.
-In this space, you can set up and run AWS resources in a network that you control.
-The main idea is that it’s separate and secure, so your resources don’t mix with others.
+A Virtual Private Cloud (VPC) is a logically isolated section of the AWS cloud where you can provision and manage resources within a network that you fully control.
+It provides a secure and dedicated environment, ensuring that your resources remain separate from those of other customers.
+Within a VPC, you can define your own IP address ranges, create subnets, configure route tables, and establish gateways, giving you granular control over networking and security.

 #### Can I create anything in my AWS account without a VPC?
 You can use some AWS services like Amazon S3 or AWS Lambda without setting up a VPC.
 These services are designed to work on the internet without needing a private network setup.